Popular consumer drone-maker DJI is using firmware to fight some

 into the U.S. from Mexico last week.

-There are also 10,000 new airports added to the Phantom firmware’s no-fly list, which should prevent the consumer gadgets from getting in the way of air traffic and generally causing problems.
+There are also 10,000 new airports added to the Phantom firmware’s

 The primary concern of drone-makers and others invested in making